-All privately registered panel vans and flat-bed vans owned by Devon County Council residents must register for a permit to use Exton Road and Pinbrook Road HWRCs from 4th April 2022.
-Applications can be made from 1st March 2022 and the van must comply with the vehicle restrictions policy.
+All privately registered panel vans and flat-bed vans owned by Devon County Council residents must register for a permit to use a HWRC where the van permit system is in operation.
+Applications can be made now and the van must comply with the vehicle restrictions policy.

 For the purpose of this permit, a panel van is defined as a vehicle with front seats, a rear load-carrying capacity instead of seats and rear side panels instead of windows.